 From the practical to the fantastical, 3D printers let your imagination take shape!
 3D printers build three-dimensional objects by laying down thin layers of a material based from a computer-generated design.
 3D printers can make a prototype of your invention, a replacement part for a household gadget, a cosplay mask, or just about anything else you can think of.

-To use one of the library's 3D printers, you are expected to attend a free orientation class and earn a “3D Printing Badge” created on HCPL’s Maker Central site for the printer you wish to use.
+Our library has 3D printers for public use, you are expected to attend a free orientation class and earn a “3D Printing Badge” created on HCPL’s Maker Central site for the printer you wish to use.

 The orientation class covers the basic operation of the 3D printer, tools and techniques used to create 3D models, and HCPL’s Maker Machine Use Policy.

-After earning your badge, you may reserve time on a 3D printer to print your project.
+After earning your badge, you may reserve time to use a 3D printer for free to print your project.
 If you’ve already earned a 3D printing badge for a different 3D printer, you will earn a new badge during the hands-on portion of your orientation/reservation on the new machine.

 3D Printing Orientation